JSON to TypeScript Converter

 The converter handles deeply nested objects by creating separate interfaces for each level.
 This keeps the generated code readable and allows you to reuse nested types elsewhere.

-For arrays of objects, it merges all object properties to create a comprehensive type.
-If some objects have extra fields, those become part of the final type.
+For arrays of objects, it merges all object properties to create a complete type.
+If some objects have extra fields, those become optional in the final type.
 This works well for APIs that return slightly different object shapes in the same array.

 Interfaces are extendable and can be merged through declaration merging, making them ideal for object shapes that might be extended later.
 Types (type aliases) are more flexible - they can represent unions, intersections, and primitives.
 For simple object types, both work similarly, but I prefer interfaces for most API response types.